Ed Pinkham (baseball)

-Edwin B. Pinkham (August 1846 – December 19, 1906) was a professional baseball player.
+Edwin B. Pinkham (August 1846 – December 19, 1906) was an American professional baseball player.
 He played one season of Major League Baseball as an infielder in 1871 for the Chicago White Stockings.

 Pinkham grew up in Williamsburg, Brooklyn and enlisted as a teenager in the 47th New York Volunteer Infantry on May 27, 1862.
 After playing for the White Stockings, Pinkham returned to New York to raise beets.